walles/numbervaders/README.md

 # TODO Misc
 * Actually publish on Google Play
 * Make the level-failed answers dialog look better
-* Tune the hit areas for the keys on our keyboard
 * Drop easier maths faster than harder maths
 * Add starry background